 The Priestley International Centre for Climate is one of the university’s flagship strategic investments in response to the global challenge of climate change, with £6.82 million invested in it over five years.
-The centre is currently a virtual one, with a new dedicated building space due to open in 2018.
-It was set up in late 2015 and will launch formally on 14 June 2016 and in 2018 we moved into our own dedicated space in the Priestley Building on the University of Leeds campus.
+It launched formally on 14 June 2016 and in 2018 we moved into our own dedicated space in the Priestley Building on the University of Leeds campus.

 - Up to seven annual appointments of prestigious University Academic Fellowships

-- Up to nine annual full time PhD studentships (EU only at present)
+- Annual full time PhD studentships (EU only at present)

-- Two centre support staff in Research and Innovation and Communications and a Centre Administrator
+- Core support team of a Research and Innovation Development Manager, Communications Officer and Centre Administrator